lban2049/lodash/.aigne/doc-smith/docs/api-collection.md

 ---

-Now that you're familiar with functions for working with collections, continue on to the [Function](./api-function.md) section to learn about manipulating and enhancing functions.
+Now that you are familiar with functions for handling collections, you can proceed to explore the [Date](./api-date.md) section to learn how to work with date objects.